Running Go HTTP server on Teensy 4.1

 First program

-Our first program will display a list of the names (SSIDs) of nearby wireless networks.
+The first program will display a list of the names (SSIDs) of nearby wireless networks.

 package main